-- ✤ In accordance with the requirements of EU Georgia Association Agreement, gradual implementation of modern environmental principles and standards will be continued. - Environmental management will be improved, taking into consideration modern approaches. - Environmental impact assessment system, will be developed based on transparent procedures.
-The list of the activities, subject to environmental risk assessment will be refined. - With purpose of prevention and elimination (compensation) of damage to environment, effective system for environmental responsibility will be developed.
+- In accordance with the requirements of EU Georgia Association Agreement, gradual implementation of modern environmental principles and standards will be continued. - Environmental management will be improved and modern approaches will be considered. - Environmental impact assessment system based on transparent procedures will be developed.
+The list of the activities, subject to environmental risk assessment will be refined.

-- The issues related to exploring and extracting minerals will be put in order, to stimulate the interest of private sector in this field; ecological aspects will be taken into consideration in licensing process; the state will be able to use- utilize the resources effectively. - ◆ The state will ensure the promotion of expansion of protected areas and ecotourism. - With purpose of implementation and promotion of sustainable forest management practice, effective mechanisms will be established for taking care, protection and restoration of forests. - hydrometeorology observation network will be developed, modelling capacities will be strengthened and national early response system will be implemented. - ✤ According to the commitments accepted by Paris Agreement on Climate Change, effective steps will be made for reduction of greenhouse gas emissions in the country. - Air, water and soil quality monitoring and evaluation system will be developed, in order to improve air quality; qualitative norms for liquid fuel will be defined and emission accounting system will be improved. - The quality of Nuclear and radiation safety will be improved, new system for management of radioactive waste will be developed, ensuring protection of population and environment from possible harmful impact of radiation; chemicals management and control mechanisms will be improved. - The activities for promotion of environmental education and environmental awareness will be continued and expanded.
+- With purpose of prevention and elimination (compensation) of damage to environment, effective system for environmental responsibility will be developed. - The issues related to exploring and extracting minerals will be put in order to stimulate the interest of private sector in this field; Ecological aspects will be taken into consideration in licensing process; The state will be able to use - utilize the resources effectively. - The state will ensure the promotion of expansion of protected areas and ecotourism. - With purpose of implementation and promotion of sustainable forest management practice, effective mechanisms will be established for taking care, protection and restoration of forests. - hydrometeorology observation network will be developed, modelling capacities will be strengthened and national early response system will be implemented. - According to the commitments accepted by Paris Agreement on Climate Change, effective steps will be made for reduction of greenhouse gas emissions in the country. - Air, water and soil quality monitoring and evaluation system will be developed to improve air quality; Qualitative norms for liquid fuel will be defined and emission accounting system will be improved. - The quality of Nuclear and radiation safety will be improved; New system for management of radioactive waste will be developed to ensure protection of population and environment from possible harmful impact of radiation; Chemicals management and control mechanisms will be improved. - The activities for promotion of environmental education and environmental awareness will be continued and expanded.